Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 BCHM 852 - Principles of Biochemistry II

-In-depth survey of biochemistry: metabolism of amino acids, nucleotides, carbohydrates and lipids; macromolecules synthesis and regulation; molecular biology of the eukaryotic cell.
+In-depth survey of biochemistry: metabolism of amino acids, nucleotides, carbohydrates and lipids; synthesis and regulation of macromolecules; molecular biology of the eukaryotic cell.
 Prereq: BCHM 851 or permission.

 BCHM 854 - Molecular Biology Research Methods